Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 All data is sent as JSON and UTF-8.
 All data types are defined [here](../Qabel-Client-Local-Data#data-types).

 ### Required permissions for the AWS user
 The accounting server uses an AWS user to create the temporary tokens.
-He must have the following permissions:
+The block server uses an AWS user which has the following permissions:

 * "sts:GetFederationToken" to generate the credentials
 * "s3:GetObject" for read access